Studio-Quatro/job-finder/docs/1-features_list.md

 Employeers should be able to:

 - Create and modify companies profile (if demonstrates belonging to a company trough email verification or documentation).
-- Create a "provisional"company if does not exists.
+- Create a "provisional" company if does not exist.
 - Post new jobs (with skills, education, experience requirements and salary range).
 - Find candidates ("only basic profile information is displayed and employers must pay before they can download CV and see personal information").
-If employeers can see name and lastname, they could find people in social networks and contacts them outside of the platform.
+If employeers can see name and last name, they could find people in social networks and contacts them outside of the platform.
 - Create "hiring proccesses".
 - Set state of candidate hiring proccess.
 - See a job board to track all candidates proccesses.